When I went to visit the Sistine Chapel for the first time, I don’t think I was prepared for how much I would have to take in.

 I find some art without crowds.
 This is ALWAYS possible, even on crowded days.

 I just decide I am alone with the art.
 I decide not to let the crowds irritate me, I close off my senses to everything except the art and what's happening inside my heart and mind.

 And when it comes time to visit the Sistine Chapel, I keep the zen bubble around me.
 Michelangelo is there.
 I can feel him.
 I want to get close to him.
 I do not let the crowds take away anything from me.

 Mind over matter.

-Is there a limit to how much time you can spend inside the Sistine Chapel?
+Is there a limit to how much time you have to visit the Sistine Chapel?

-If you are visiting the Vatican Museums on your own, when you get to the Sistine Chapel, try to find a seat, and then sit down and try to block out everyone and everything and just take it all in.
+If you are visiting alone, when you get to the Sistine Chapel, try to find a seat, sit down and try to block out everyone and everything and just take it all in.

 You may want to try to then find a seat on the opposite side so you can see all the paintings on both sides.

 The only limits as to how long you can spend in the Sistine Chapel are:

 If you're on a tour and your group has a schedule.
 You could leave the tour if you wanted to stay inside the Sistine Chapel.
 Just inform your guide you'll be staying there and not completing the tour.